 For Lapland you need an insulated jacket and bottoms to protect you from the cold.
 Choose clothing containing either down or synthetic insulating fibres.
 They should also be windproof and waterproof to protect from the harsh wintery elements.
 Ski clothing such as jackets and ski trousers, or salopettes, are a good idea as they have been designed for the wintery elements you’ll face in Lapland.
 Buy the best jacket for Lapland and bottoms that you can afford for both you and your children.
 Children might be better in an all-in-one as they will be playing in the snow a lot.
 Suits like a Mountain Warehouse snow suit are ideal for younger children.

 For your outer layer don’t forget hats, warm and stylish ski gloves (or mittens), scarves, a balaclava or a snood, socks and boots.
 The ideal type of hats are fleece or woollen ones, or alternatively Trapper-type hats (the ones with the bits to protect your ears).
 We found these to be the best Lapland hats for our son and us.
 Scarves should be made of wool or fleece and a balaclava or snood will help protect the neck and face, particularly if you are doing outdoor activities.
 These should be wool or synthetic materials.

 For hands, a double glove system is recommended.
 I’ve seen people suggesting silk glove liners but a thin set of gloves under thermal or ski gloves or mittens is best.
 If using wool gloves, ensure they are not your upper-most layer as they will get wet and frosty if playing in the snow.
 Ideally, you should avoid woollen gloves if you can.
 Again, you should buy the best gloves for Lapland that you can avoid, particularly your outer ones.

 For your feet you’ll need thermal or merino wool socks and again, avoid cotton socks as they won’t keep you warm.
-A double sock layer will most likely be needed to use a think pair of synthetic socks underneath your thermal pair to keep your feet warm.
+A double sock layer will most likely be needed, so use a thick pair of synthetic socks underneath your thermal pair to keep your feet warm.